-Notwithstanding the strong restriction to SQM systems, there is no constraint on the the initial state that is then propagated by classical trajectories.
+Notwithstanding the strong restriction to SQM systems, there is no constraint on the initial state that is then propagated by classical trajectories.
 In contrast, semiclassical (SC) approximations that extend SQM evolution beyond the narrow class of quadratic Hamiltonians do rely on special features of the inital state.
-A standard option for unitary evolution, constraining the evolution to gaussian states (that is, coherent states or squeezed states) \cite{Hel81} is adapted to Lindblad evolution in \cite{BroAlm10}.
-An alternative treatment by Graefe et al \cite{Graetal18} includes nonlinear Lindblad operators within the gaussian context.
-However, in general these basis states gradually depart from their gaussian form, so that one must further resolve their nongaussian evolution again into gaussian states after finite times.
-Initial Wigner functions already in a SC form (supported by a lagrangian manifold) \cite{Ber77, AlmHan82}, which are then evolved by SQM systems, have been treated in \cite{OzRiBro, BroOz}.
-The evolution is straightforward until the classical motion severely distorts the lagrangian manifolds, so as to create caustics.
-General initial states can also be evolved with the aid of SC propagators, which are again associated to lagrangian manifolds \cite{OzBro06,OzBro11}.
-The adaptation of the generalizations to multicomponent systems of our previous SC approximations, which become exact for SQM, is presented in Appendix \ref{double}.
+A standard option for unitary evolution, constraining the evolution to Gaussian states (that is, coherent states or squeezed states) \cite{Hel81} is adapted to Lindblad evolution in \cite{BroAlm10}.
+An alternative treatment by Graefe et al \cite{Graetal18} includes nonlinear Lindblad operators within the Gaussian context.
+However, in general these basis states gradually depart from their Gaussian form, so that one must further resolve their non-Gaussian evolution again into Gaussian states after finite times.